 All this means is that education is as important as a subject now as it ever has been.
 Not only because of the unchanging truth that more education is a good thing but because the nature of how we educate our children and how we become educated even later in life has been changing over the years, and the pandemic speed up that process.
 The tried and true methods for educating ourselves may be shifting, and it has been a focus for almost every family with school-aged children and even for older learners, as well.

 Education in the context of a divorce case

-One of the great things about living in the United States is that your child has many options to choose from when it comes to their education.
-While your particular circumstances, income level, work schedule and other factors may impact whether or not your child can take advantage of each of these options there is no doubt that there are options out there for him or her to take advantage of.
-It is a situation where you and your spouse will need to determine what is reasonable right now for your child and what will be in their best interests on a long-term basis when it comes to developing an individualized education plan for him or her.
+One of the great things about living in the United States is that your child has many options to choose from for their education.
+While your particular circumstances, income level, work schedule, and other factors may impact whether or not your child can take advantage of each of these options, there is no doubt that there are options out there for them to take advantage of.
+It is a situation where you and your spouse will need to determine what is reasonable right now for your child and what will be in their best interests on a long-term basis when developing an individualized education plan for them.

 Next, your child may be able to attend a private school in their area as well.
-Whether the private school is connected to a church or is more of a college preparatory environment this is an alternative for those parents who believe that there are deficiencies in the public education system or that their child is better suited for smaller classes and more individualized attention offered in private schools.
-I'm not here to debate or offer my opinion on this subject I am merely trying to share with you the different options for your child in private school is certainly one that many parents have chosen to take advantage of in the Houston area.
+Whether the private school is connected to a church or is more of a college preparatory environment, this is an alternative for those parents who believe that there are deficiencies in the public education system or that their child is better suited for smaller classes and more individualized attention offered in private schools.
+I'm not here to debate or offer my opinion on this subject; I am merely trying to share with you the different options for your child in private school is undoubtedly one that many parents have chosen to take advantage of in the Houston area.

 Questions about the material contained in this blog post?
 Contact the Law Office of Bryan Fagan